HenryLABFinalGrupo02/trabajofinal/README.md

 ### **Last Week**
 Fine tuning of bugs and deployment.
 You can see the full technical documentation [here](https://drive.google.com/file/d/1nJIAz3v5zExSsW-5DvSSKEEokM1GndQl/view?usp=sharing)

 ## ** Video
 You can see the full demo from the project [here](https://www.youtube.com/watch?v=rMNKFNwfPkQ)

+## ** Documentation
+You can see the full documentation from the project [here](https://drive.google.com/file/d/1nJIAz3v5zExSsW-5DvSSKEEokM1GndQl/view)